trombik/ansible-role-zabbix_server/README.md

 Manage `zabbix` server.
 The role manages users, user groups, and discovery rules.
 Other `zabbix` resources should be managed by your own roles.

+`zabbix` resources are managed by `zabbix` user `Admin`.
+If this is a concern, create an API user, and use that user in your role.
+The role has all access, including access to the database.

 ## Notes for all users

 The role does not support TLS.